 Some babies have symptoms of reflux due to a cow's milk allergy.
 If cow's milk is eliminated from their diet then their sickness (vomiting) will reduce substantially over a two-week period.
 If cow's milk is eliminated but your baby's (or child's) vomiting remains the same, it is extremely unlikely that your baby (or child) has cow's milk allergy.
 If you are breastfeeding then this means excluding cow's milk from your diet.

 Thickening feeds.
 There are different products available which work to thicken your baby's feeds.
 Examples of these include Nestargel® and Carobel® which thicken milk.
-You should talk to your doctor before using these products.
+You should talk with your doctor before using these products.
 You may have to make the hole of the teat larger if you use these products.

 Anti-regurgitant formula milks are available - for example, Enfamil AR® and SMA Staydown®.
 These can be prescribed by your doctor if your baby has more severe gastro-oesophageal reflux.
 These should not be given for more than six months and should not be given with any other feed thickener or antacids.